Samuel Jeffery | Investment Strategist & Portfolio Architect | Picture Perfect Portfolios

 From Global Nomad to Quantitative Strategist

-For years, I operated as a digital nomad, running some of the world’s top travel YouTube channels and travel sites.
-But when the global lockdowns of 2020 paused the travel industry, I didn’t sit idle.
-I treated investing with the same obsessive rigor I applied to my media business.
+For over a decade, I operated as a digital nomad, managing some of the world’s most successful travel media properties.
+When the global shifts of 2020 paused the travel industry, I applied the same obsessive rigor that built my media business to the world of quantitative finance.
+I treated white papers like maps and historical drawdowns like terrain.

 What started as personal research evolved into Picture Perfect Portfolios.
-My mission is to bridge the gap between “institutional” strategies—like Risk Parity and Managed Futures—and the DIY investor’s brokerage account.
+Today, I bridge the gap between “institutional” strategies—like Risk Parity and Managed Futures—and the modern brokerage account.
+My research on systematic investing and asset allocation has been featured on premier platforms including Nasdaq and Investing.com.

 My brain is now a competitive landscape of concepts like Factor Investing, Return Stacking, and Trend Following.